Billiam/billiam.org/_posts/2025-08-13-cnc-joints.md

 {% include _toc.html %}

 For these tests, I modeled two 90-degree boards, 8 inches wide by ¾\" thick.
-These joints are primarily practical and non-decorative, and I've tried to keep the same or similar proportions for tongues.
+These joints are primarily practical and non-decorative, and I've tried to keep the same or similar proportions for tongues, except the finger joints.
+Most lapped/hidden joints can be mitered with a chamfer bit for an additional toolchange, but this wont affect glue and void volume significantly.

 The machining time is very subjective, but I'm estimating based on consumer grade (read: not stiff) CNC routers, using ¼\" and ⅛\" endmills.
 Times assume that boards are already planed to thickness and cut to length, and use a roughing pass followed by a lighter finishing pass.